leaderdevops/Cloud-One-Application-Security-Container/README.md

 # app-protect-djangonv-mac
-Sample Django application for App Protect demos
+Sample Django application for App Protect demos (Locally on a Mac)
 ## Detailed Description
 This is a sample, vulnerable-on-purpose, Django application that can be used to demo Deep Security App Protect.

+The usage instructions/scripts in this repo are designed to work on Mac hosts only.
+If you are using Linux/Unix, you'll need to modify the scripts appropriately.

 Using the instructions below will create 2 docker images (one without and one with App Protect installed).
 Instructions for exploiting the vulernable app are located within the exploits.md file.